 A lighting installation featuring Sticks configured by the designer is accommodated within SPUMA – Space for the Arts, on the island of Giudecca within the Venetian lagoon.

 The overall exhibition Design as Self-Portrait part II is curated by Luca Berta and Francesca Giubilei and examines the role that design plays in how we express and represent ourselves and construct our identity.

 The former industrial space has a raw materiality which is transformed by the lighting and is the ideal showcase for how Vibia as a company conceives its lighting products, architecture and lighting should be indistinguishable.

-Sticks offers a flexibility rarely associated with lighting system, conceived as a series of light ‘rods’ the eponymous sticks can straddle a space freely breaking down the notion of ceiling, wall or floor lamps.
+Sticks offers a flexibility rarely associated with lighting systems, conceived as a series of light ‘rods’ the eponymous sticks can straddle a space freely breaking down the notion of ceiling, wall or floor lamps.
 Sticks is all these and more.
 Arik Levy explains,

 “it’s the only system today that adapts to the user and not the user adapting to the system.”